Singapore Badminton Stadium: Concerts

 On 7 December 1959, the Singapore Badminton Stadium was the venue of Radio Singapore's all-star variety show, Puspawarna Singapura, which was hosted by P. Ramlee.

 In February 1965, the British rock group The Rolling Stones held a one-night performance at the Singapore Badminton Stadium.
 The crowd was so excited that a wall erected for the concert collapsed.

-Southeast Asian Games
+SEA Games

-On 1 February 1978, the Singapore Sports Council took over the management of the Singapore Badminton Stadium after acquiring a 30-year lease from the Lands Office (now the Singapore Land Authority).
-The hall was then renovated and renamed as the Singapore Badminton Hall and served as the venue for badminton in the 12th and 17th Southeast Asian Games, hosted by Singapore in 1983 and 1993 respectively.
+The Hall served as the venue for badminton in the 12th and 17th Southeast Asian Games, hosted by Singapore in 1983 and 1993 respectively.